rorybennett/LandmarkIdentificationFrameworks/IPV/README.md

 ## Supported models

 Available network names are defined in `IPV/model_registry.py`.
+The Quadruplet class makes use of four of the chosen model, one for each patch scale.

 | Model name | Notes |
 |---|---|